-Financial assets in the scope of IAS 39 are classified as either financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, or available-for-sale financial assets, as appropriate.
+Financial assets in the scope of IAS 39 are classified as either financial assets at fair value through profit or loss, heldto-maturity investments, loans and receivables, or financial assets available-for-sale, as appropriate.
 The Bank determines the classification of its financial assets upon initial recognition, and subsequently can reclassify financial assets in certain cases as described below.